Axolotl Gender and Sexual Maturity

 Axolotls can reach sexual maturity from anywhere between 5 months and a few years, it all depends on frequency, quality of food, and the water temperatures/conditions.
 Generally between a year and a year and a half is a good time to judge the sex of your Axolotl.

 The first sign your Axolotl is reaching sexual maturity is the coloration of the fingertips.
-The lighter colored Axolotls will develop a darkening on the fingertips.
-The darker colored Axolotls will develop lightening on the fingertips.
-This is one of the fist signs of sexual maturity.
+The lighter coloured Axolotls will develop a darkening on the fingertips.
+The darker coloured Axolotls will develop lightening on the fingertips.
+This is one of the first signs of sexual maturity.